acquahsamuel/mailing-service/README.md

 create the model for the database with the required fields

 [POST Request]
-populate the database by getting data from forms fields (either) req.body with postman or req.body data

-Make a [GET Request]
+populate the database by getting data from forms fields (either) req.body with postman or forms inputs Make a [GET Request]
 Request for data the database
+Render the  data in the defined UI component
 ````

-Sometimes it's useful to have different levels of headings to structure your documents. <br> Start lines with a `#` to create headings.
-Multiple `##` in a row denote smaller heading sizes.

 ### This is a third-tier heading
 ````